 The day before D-day, the 489th would fly to Wimereaux, in the Pas-de-Calais region of northern France.
 This would be Leon Vance’s final mission.

-The group, (Mission 392), consisted of 423 B-17s and 203 B-24s and were to hit German coastal defenses including: Le Havre, Caen, Boulogne and Cherbourg areas as precursors to the Normandy invasion.
+The group, (Mission 392), consisted of 423 B-17s and 203 B-24s and were to hit German coastal defences including: Le Havre, Caen, Boulogne and Cherbourg areas as a precursor to the Normandy invasion.
 Some 127 P-47s and 245 P-51s would support the attacks.
-The 489th would assemble at 22,500 feet on the morning of June 5th, proceed to the south of Wimereaux and fly over dropping their payload then return to England.
+The 489th would assemble at 22,500 feet on the morning of June 5th, proceed to the south of Wimereaux, fly over dropping their payload, and then return to England.
 On the run in to the target, Vance was stationed behind the pilot and copilot.
 The lead plane encountered a problem and bombs failed to jettison.
 Vance ordered a second run, and it was on this run that his plane, Missouri Sue, took several devastating hits.

 Four of the crew members, including the pilot were killed and Vance himself was severely injured.
 His foot became lodged in the metal work behind the co-pilots seat.
 There were frantic calls over the intercom and the situation looked bad for those remaining on board.
 To further exacerbate the problems, one of the 500lb bombs had remained inside the bomb bay armed and in a deadly state, three of the four engines were disabled, and fuel spewed from ruptured lines inside the fuselage.